AnthonyPAlicea/anthonyalicea/portfolio/ux-trainers.md

 Over time, teams facilitated design studios, conducted cognitive walkthroughs, and produced heuristic analyses that directly shaped product decisions.
 Dozens of enterprise applications were delivered with usability issues identified and addressed through testing before each release.
 This led to measurable usability improvements and increased stakeholder and user satisfaction across tens of thousands of users.

 Because designers were exposed to research from the start, research-driven decisions became the norm.
 This held true across everything from large-scale usability studies to weekly hallway testing.

+Team leads *and* stakeholders now began to ask "aren't we going to test this?".
+I know of no better statement to the effectiveness of the approach than non-designers requesting user research.

 But the most significant outcome wasn’t any single deliverable or artifact.
 User research and UX became an intrinsic part of the software development lifecycle.
 The organizational culture shifted toward researched design.
 That shift is still in place today, and the pipeline is still running.